A German Politician's Assassination Prompts New Fears About Far-Right Violence

 Koehler connects AfD rhetoric to growing extremism.
 It is the AfD's warning of an existential threat to German culture that has contributed to extremist violence, he says.

-Studies produced by his institute show "a significant link between AfD hate speech directed against refugees and the level of far-right xenophobic crimes in certain areas," Koehler says.
+Studies produced by his institute show "a significant link between AfD hate speech directed against refugees and the level of far-right, xenophobic crimes in certain areas," Koehler says.
 A prominent AfD member of parliament was temporarily suspended from Twitter last year after she referred to Muslim men as "barbaric" and "gang-raping hordes."

 "Statistically, there are three violent, far-right attacks every day in Germany, so that is just significant.
 We have no other form of violent extremism that presents such a threat," Koehler says.